Azure-Samples/azure-sql-db-session-recommender/README.md

 using the value from the OpenAI service created in the previous step.

-Then run the script to create the database.
+Then run the script to create the database objects.

 #### Deploy Static Web App and Azure Function